AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/OMF_Ingress_Publishers.md

 and categorize OSIsoft Message Format (OMF) messages.
 After creating a publisher using the API, a user can then generate a security token for that publisher.
 The token must be added to the headers of OMF messages that are sent to OCS.
 If a publisher is deleted, all security tokens generated for the Publisher become invalid.
-Individual tokens can also be deleted to make them invalid.
+Individual tokens can be deleted as needed.

 The API calls in this section are all used to manage publishers.